odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

 After completing developer day of the egeria dojo you should feel comfortable calling Egeria's APIs, writing connectors and working with open metadata archives.

+This dojo was last tested using Egeria release 3.12-SNAPSHOT.

 --8<-- "docs/education/egeria-dojo/ski-run-colours.md"

 ## Preparing your machine for the Dojo